 - Object Index/Monitor Setup

 - Counter / Intruder Alarm Setting

 - Crowd Detection

 - Advanced Unattended Object Detection

 - Advanced Scene Change Detection

 - Advanced Missing Object Detection

 - Face Count

 - Text Overlay Setting

+- Heat Map

+- Video Analysis by Camera (IPCVA)

 If you have set an AVP schedule, Video Processing functions will be enabled and disabled according to the schedule whether the camera has started monitoring or not.
-See 6.2 Setting Schedules in this Quick Start Guide on how to set a schedule.
+See 7.2 Setting Up Schedules in this Quick Start Guide on how to set a schedule.